Module: wibox.widget.graph

 Consumed theme variables:

-Theme variable Usage beautiful.graph_bg - max_value number · 1 signal
+Theme variable Usage beautiful.graph_bg - 🔗 group_colors table

 -